The Insurance and Reinsurance Law Review: Cambodia

 With regard to claims, fraud has become a major issue, especially with a small number of loss adjusters.73 In addition, the tax regime applicable to life insurance activities and the double taxation of brokers and agents may cause frustration.

 In terms of investing capital and premiums, the options are incredibly limited.
 An insurance company must use at least 75 per cent of its reserve funds created from insurance premiums for reinvestment in Cambodia.
 The new draft regulation pertaining to the use of the minimum capital and solvency margin drastically limit the number of possibilities.
 It is even worse in practice, as the stock exchange is still in its infancy; investment in real estate is generally forbidden to foreign entities; investment in government bonds is not currently available (although this is in the pipeline); and investment in the private sector is not sufficiently reliable.
 Therefore, insurance companies try to repatriate their premiums through a reinsurance scheme or make a deposit in a bank that provides a relatively good interest rate.

 In addition, in terms of distribution, we do not see any improvements regarding the conditions to be met before becoming an independent insurance agent.
-As regards bancassurance, although we expect improvements soon, at present insurers are still awaiting a more favourable framework.
+However, a new ministerial order should determine such conditions.